-The Scorpio can draw a significant amount of peak current, due to its 16 full-featured mic preamps with 48 V of phantom per channel and two L-Mount battery chargers.
-The battery chargers can draw over 3 A alone, and 4-pin Hirose connectors are only rated for 2 A per pin.
+All 8-Series mixer-recorders can draw a significant amount of peak current: the battery chargers can draw over 3 A alone, and 4-pin Hirose connectors are only rated for 2 A per pin.
 The TA4 connector provides up to 5 A per pin and allows the use of smart batteries.

 How should I wire the TA4 to connect to a standard battery?

 For standard, only use pins 1 and 4 for connection.

 What smart batteries can I use?

 You can use smart batteries from AudioRoot, Inspired Energy, etc. We have our own labeled smart battery called the XL-SmartBattery.

 Can I use Hawk-Woods data batteries like the NP-98D?

 Yes.
 Hawk-Woods data batteries communicate battery telemetry when connected via the Hawk-Woods NPA-TA4 shoe.
 Please note that the current Sound Devices XL-NPTA4 does not support data communications.

 What battery information can be read/displayed from smart/data batteries?

 When a smart or data battery is in use, the battery’s time remaining and percent remaining are displayed on the meter screens.
 In the Power menu, you can also view the battery’s cycle count and temperature.